-9 Due to the differences in the desired character of the community and the desired goal to 10 create appropriate speeds for pedestrian and bicyclists, there are differences in the 11 design philosophy for TND streets and CSD streets.
-In an infill or redevelopment site, 12 designers needs to understand that they will have to "do the best they can."
-In other 13 words flexibility in the approach to design in what is a constrained environment is 14 required.

-Likewise, designers should recognize that where TND streets transition into CSD streets, the design criteria such as intersection sight distance, use of on street parking, and other features should be evaluated to ensure that safety for users is provided.
+- Due to the differences in the desired character of the community and the desired goal to create appropriate speeds for pedestrian and bicyclists, there are differences in the design philosophy for TND streets and CSD streets.
+In an infill or redevelopment site, designers needs to understand that they will have to "do the best they can."
+In other words, design requires flexibility in the its approach to design in what is a constrained environment is required. - Likewise, designers should recognize that where TND streets transition into CSD streets, the design criteria such as intersection-sight distance, use of on on-on-street parking, and other design criteria features should be evaluated to ensure that they provide safety for users is provided.
 This is due to the higher speeds on most CSD streets.

-1 B APPLICATION
+B APPLICATION

 Context is the environment in which the roadway is built and includes the placement and frontage of buildings, adjacent land uses and open space, historic, cultural, and other characteristics that form the built and natural environments of a given place.
-The Designing Walkable Urban Thoroughfares: A Context Sensitive Approach is one of the documents included in the listing of reference material at the end of this chapter.
-While that document refers to the Transect Zones used in this document as "Context Zones" the zones are in fact the same.
+The ITE's Designing Walkable Urban Thoroughfares: A Context Sensitive Approach is one of the documents included in the listing of reference material at the end of this chapter.
+While that document refers to the Transect Zones used in this document as "Context Zones", the zones are, in fact, the same.[abt3]

-9 It is essential to describe the urban context in a way that sufficiently informs 10 transportation design.
-Transportation planners and designers should know the form 11 and scale of urban development to best serve its traveling population.
-As noted below 12 in the Planning Criteria section, a broader perspective is needed to move beyond the 13 planning and zoning classification of land by use and the transportation classification of 14 travel mode as motor vehicle dominant.
+It is essential to describe or the urban context in a way that sufficiently to informs transportation design.
+T, and transportation planners and designers should know understand the form and scale of urban development to best serve its traveling population.
+As noted below in the Planning Criteria section, a broader perspective is needed to move beyond the planning and zoning classification of land by use and the transportation classification of travel mode as motor vehicle dominant.

-For application in walkable communities, the context through which the thoroughfare passes must be identified.
-For this document, context can defined at three levels as defined in the Planning Criteria section:
+- For application in walkable communities, the context through which the thoroughfare passes must be identified.
+For this document, context can defined at three levels as defined\described\in the Planning Criteria section:

-- The Region by Sector
+- The Region by Sector [abt4]

 - The Community by Community Types

 - The Block by Transect Zones

-- 21 Rural-Urban Transect
+22 Rural-Urban Transect

-The transect zones within each community type define the human habitats ranging from the very rural to the very urban.
+- The transect zones (T-Zones) within each community type define the human habitats ranging from the very rural to the very urban.
 All T-Zones allow some mix of uses, from home occupations and civic spaces/buildings allowed in otherwise residential T-3, to the most intense mixed use in T-5 and T-6.
-The mix of T-zones in a community offers a greater diversity of building types, thoroughfare types, and civic space types than conventional zoning allows, thus, greater walkability follows.

-In the least-intensive transect zones of a community, T1 and T2, a rural road or highway is appropriate.
-Open space outside the community types, whether preserved or reserved, is guided by its regional sector designation, not by a transect zone.
-All T-Zone designations occur inside community units.

-By definition, the urban transect zones T3 through T6 do not exist as standalone zones, but rather are organized in relation to each other within a community.
-Each transect zone is highly walkable and assumes the pedestrian mode as a viable and often

-1 preferred travel mode, especially for the /4 mile, five minute walk.
+The mix of T-zones Zones in a community offers a greater diversity of building types, thoroughfare types, and civic space types than conventional zoning allows, thus, providing greater walkability follows. - In the least-intensive T-Zones transect zones of a community, T1 and T2, a rural road or highway is appropriate.
+Open space outside the community types, whether preserved or reserved, is guided by its regional sector designation, not by a T-Zones transect zone. - 32 All T-Zone designations occur inside community units[abt6]. - By definition, the urban T-Zones transect zones T3 through T6 do not exist as stand alone zones, but rather are organized in relationship to each other within a community. - 35 Each T-Zonetransect zone is highly walkable and assumes the pedestrian mode as a - viable and often preferred travel mode, especially for the 1⁄4 mile, five minute walk.